rkilburn/RK8s/guides/7-users/README.md

   - Ingress
 ```

-And finally, just in case someone tries to set headers before the request hits Traefik, lets remove the X-Remote-User and X-Remote-Group from the request before we forward to the Forward Authentication server.
-Setting the values to "" removes the header in Traefik Headers middlware.
+And finally, just in case someone tries to set headers before the request hits Traefik, lets remove the X-Remote-User and X-Remote-Group from the request.
+Setting the values to "" removes the header in Traefik Headers middleware.
+We then add this to list of middlewares that Traefik applies to each request.

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1